vietvu2001/rld-taxiv3/reports/instructions.md

 - Please read point 13.

-- This file implements the function for connected Q-Learning, based on the idea discussed in point 13.
+- This file implements the function for **connected Q-Learning**, based on the idea discussed in point 13.

 - This file works as a helper file.

+15. ```connect_potency.py```

+- Please read point 13.

+- This file experiments with the number of iterations we can use to train a modified environment, based on the idea of **connected training**.